and9331/bauman.itog/README.md

-# bauman.itog
+# Qualification work for Bauman University data science course
+ ## Case: Predicting the size of the weld in electron beam welding

+Inputs:

+1. Welding current value (IW);
+2. Electron beam focusing current (IF);
+3. Welding speed (VW);
+4. Distance from the surface to the electron-optical system (FP).

+Outputs:

+Weld *Depth*
+Weld *Width*

+Task:

+Predict the **Depth** and **Width** of the weld depending on the technological process parameters (IW, IF, VW, FP).

  ## Description
- Qualification work for Bauman University data science course.

 There are two folders.
 In */jupyter/* catalogue you'll find original dataset (files: ebw_data), notebook.ipynb file, that's where dataset preprocessing, analysis and models fitting took place.
 Results of this process also in the same folder.
 Scikit-learn models of LinearRegression, RandomForestRegressor and StandartScaler were saved to .pkl files.
 Also Tensorflow.Keras neural net were saved there in *nn_model* using standart *.save() method.

 LinearRegression were choosen since it's light and easy and provides seamingly good results for the particular dataset.
 RandomForestRegressor is a second one, powerfull and surprisingly accurate tool even with default parameters.
 Scaler.pkl is a saved StandartScaler object trained on the original dataset, it's being used for scaling user input in an application, providing normal models functioning in production.